brownplt/examplar/ASSIGNMENT_CREATION_README.md

 # Examplar Assignment Creation:

+0. Prepare the wheats and chaffs:
+    * Comment out tests
+    * Explicitly providing only functions required by the spec

 1. Make folders for wheats and chaffs that should be included in Examplar, note their IDs, and set them (temporarily) to be publicly accessible via link